-- If you are only sponsoring a dependent children the fee is $2,370 per child.
+- If you are only sponsoring a dependent child/children the fee is $2,415 per child

 New Zealand Citizen Family Relationship visa (461)

-Family relationship 461 visas are only for family members of Special Category Visa holders.
-Once you become a permanent resident, for example via a Resident Return Visa (RRV), you cannot renew a 461 visa.
-You will need to sponsor your family for a permanent visa when the 461 visa is due to expire.
+Family relationship 461 visas are only granted to family members of Special Category Visa holders.
+Once you become a permanent resident you cannot renew a 461 visa.
+You will need to sponsor your partner or dependent children for a permanent visa when their current 461 visa is due to expire.

-Once you are granted RRV you can apply for citizenship after 12 months, provided you have resided in Australia for the four years prior to applying.
-It can take six months or more to be approved and attend a citizenship ceremony.
-If you are granted RRV now you could be a citizen by mid 2017.
+Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for four years immediately prior to applying.
+It can take 13 to 15 months or more for applications to be approved and attend a citizenship ceremony.

 Apply for citizenship, please note you must be a Protected Special Category Visa-holder or permanent visa-holder in order to apply for citizenship.